cran/BIFIEsurvey/README.md

 #### Tools for Survey Statistics in Educational Assessment

-If you use `BIFIEsurvey` and have suggestions for improvement or have found bugs, please email me at robitzsch@ipn.uni-kiel.de.
+If you use `BIFIEsurvey` and have suggestions for improvement or have found bugs, please email me at robitzsch@leibniz-ipn.de.

 #### Manual